ozum/pg-generator/docs/index.md

 # Template Based Scaffolding for PostgreSQL

-<div style="font-size:1.4em; color:#444466; margin-bottom:15px;"><strong>pg-generator</strong> is a command line utility which generates files for each table and schema of a PostgreSQL database.</div>
+<div style="font-size:1.4em; color:#444466; margin-bottom:15px;"><strong><a href="http://www.pg-generator.com">pg-generator</a></strong> is a command line utility which generates files for each table and schema of a PostgreSQL database.</div>

  * Reverse engineers PostgreSQL database,
  * Executes [nunjucks](https://mozilla.github.io/nunjucks/) templates for each table, schema and for database,
  * Makes database objects available to templates using [pg-structure](http://www.pg-structure.com).

-pg-generator takes your burden of manually creating ORM files or any other files which are based on database structure.
+[pg-generator](http://www.pg-generator.com) takes your burden of manually creating ORM files or any other files which are based on database structure.

 ## Installation